 Age and infertility unfortunately go together

 As a woman ages, her fertility decreases.
 This decrease usually occurs slowly up until about 35 years of age, when fertility falls even faster.
 This drop in fertility is seen even in women who have perfectly normal, regular menstrual cycles.
 In fact, for some women fertility may no longer be possible 5 to 10 years before menopause.
-Diminished fertility, also called diminished ovarian reserve, is thought to reflect both a decreased number of eggs and a decrease in egg quality.
+Decreased ovarian reserve is thought to reflect both a decreased number of eggs and a decrease in egg quality.

 Women are born with a finite number of eggs and that number decreases every month.
 A woman’s ovarian reserve depends not only on the quantity but also the quality of the eggs in her ovaries, as well as the quality of the response of ovarian follicles to hormone signals from the brain.
 As women age, a natural loss of eggs occurs as well as a decrease in the quality of those eggs.